LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 <p style='margin-top:12.0pt;margin-right:0in;margin-bottom:12.0pt;margin-left:
 0in'><span style='mso-bookmark:_Toc517251108'><span style='font-size:11.0pt;
-font-family:"Arial",sans-serif;color:black'>Maps FX’s goal is to provide an application to not only those who have disabilities, but any user so that they can navigate to and from buildings on campus.
+font-family:"Arial",sans-serif;color:black'>Maps FXÂ’s goal is to provide an application to not only those who have disabilities, but any user so that they can navigate to and from buildings on campus.
 Given that the user has an internet connection and a laptop, the user can travel anywhere on campus.
 The